Pulsar Polarization Arrays: ALDM-Induced Cosmic Birefringence

 It is instructive to compare the ALDM-induced signal in Eq.~(\ref{eq:Sigmaspnqm2}) with the response of PTAs to GWs.
-PTAs measure GW-induced changes of the light-travel time, which can be put as the Earth and pulsar terms as well.
-For isotropic SGWBs, the pulsar-related terms are suppressed in the large-antenna limit, i.e. $\omega L_p\gg1$, with spatial correlations rapidly degrading.
-The sensitivity is then dominated by the Earth-Earth term, producing the quadrupolar spatial correlations among pulsars following the Hellings and Downs curve~\cite{1983ApJ...265L..39H}.
-As a comparison, the Earth-Earth ($\rho_e$) term in Eq.~(\ref{eq:Sigmaspnqm2}) features monopolar correlations, and cannot be distinguished from correlated noise universal for pulsars.
-Instead, the pulsar-related terms play a more decisive role for characterizing ALDM.
-Because of the $l_c$ dependence of the sinc functions, spatial correlations degrade more slowly with distance than those do for SGWBs.
-The ALDM signal then can be greatly enhanced for pulsars near the galactic center, where the DM halo is denser.
-This is similar to the PTA detection of the ALDM-induced periodic oscillations in gravitational potentials~\cite{DeMartino:2017qsa}.
-Therefore, the detection of ultralight ALDM strongly motivates the incorporation of pulsars more broadly distributed in our galaxy for both PPAs and PTAs, in particular the ones near the galactic center.
+PTAs measure the GW-induced changes of the time for pulse arrival, which can be put as Earth and pulsar terms also.
+For the isotropic SGWBs, the pulsar-related terms are suppressed in the limit of large antenna or $\omega L_p\gg1$, where the spatial correlation, manifested as a sinc function with $y_{ij}=|\mathbf{x}_i-\mathbf{x}_j| \omega$, gets degraded quickly.
+The sensitivity is then dominated by the Earth-Earth term that features the Hellings-Downs quadrupolar spatial correlations among pulsars~\cite{1983ApJ...265L..39H}.
+As a comparison, the Earth-Earth ($\rho_e$) term in Eq.~(\ref{eq:Sigmaspnqm2}) features monopolar correlations, and cannot be distinguished from a correlated noise universal for pulsars.
+Instead, the pulsar-related terms play a more decisive role in characterizing the ALDM.
+Unlike the SGWBs, the ALDM has a wavenumber subject to non-relativistic suppression, manifested as the $l_c$ dependence of $y_{ij}$.
+The spatial correlation, arising from the wave phase, thus degrades more slowly with distance here than it does for the SGWBs, for a given wave frequency.
+Because of this, the ALDM signals can get greatly enhanced for the pulsars near galactic center, where the DM halo is denser, similar to the PTA detection of the ALDM-induced oscillations in gravitational potential~\cite{DeMartino:2017qsa}.
+This strongly motivates the incorporation of pulsars more broadly distributed in our galaxy for both PPAs and PTAs, in particular the ones near the galactic center.